UpstatePedro/datavis_proj/Readme.md

 2. PostGIS expansion for postgres - enabling the storage, indexing & efficient querying of geospatial data

-> Homebrew can handle points 1&2, and their dependencies:
+> For Mac, Homebrew can handle points 1&2, and their dependencies:

 ```
 $ brew install postgresql